Incorporating Arbitrary Matrix Group Equivariance into KANs: Experiments

-The study of the three-body problem on a plane \citep{greydanus2019hamiltonian} focuses on the motion of three particles, with their center of mass at the origin, under the influence of gravity.
+The study of the three-body problem on a plane \cite{greydanus2019hamiltonian} focuses on the motion of three particles, with their center of mass at the origin, under the influence of gravity.
 Their trajectories are chaotic and cannot be described by an analytical solution.
 Specifically, we observe the motion states of three particles over the past four time steps, denoted as $\{q_{i1}, p_{i1}, q_{i2}, p_{i2}, q_{i3}, p_{i3}\}_{i=t-4}^{t-1}$, and predict their motion states at time $t$, denoted as $\{q_{t1}, p_{t1}, q_{t2}, p_{t2}, q_{t3}, p_{t3}\}$.
 Here, $q_{ij} \in \mathbb{R}^2$ and $p_{ij} \in \mathbb{R}^2$ indicate the position and momentum coordinates of the $j$-th particle at time $i$, respectively.
 The dataset contains $30$k training samples and $30$k test samples.
 When the input motion states are simultaneously rotated by a certain angle or reflected along a specific axis, the output motion states should undergo the same transformation.
-Therefore, this task has $\mathrm{O}(2)$ equivariance (see Appendix \ref{sec:o2} for more details), with the feature space $U_i = 4 \times 6 T_1 = 24 T_1$ and the label space $U_o = 6 T_1$.
+Therefore, this task has $\mathrm{O}(2)$ equivariance (see \cref{sec:o2} for more details), with the feature space $U_i = 4 \times 6 T_1 = 24 T_1$ and the label space $U_o = 6 T_1$.
+The dataset for the three-body problem comes from HNN \cite{greydanus2019hamiltonian}, and we note that they predict the motion trajectories of three particles, differing from the setup in CGENN \cite{ruhe2023clifford}, which addresses an $N$-body problem involving five particles.

-We embed the group $\mathrm{O}(2)$ and its subgroup $\mathrm{SO}(2)$ equivariance into \model~and EMLP.
-Both \model~and KAN have the depth of $L=2$, the spline order of $k=3$, and grid intervals of $G=3$, while both EMLP and MLP have the depth of $L=4$.
-The number of parameters is controlled by adjusting the middle layer width $N$ for comparison (the shape of \model~and KAN is $[48, N, 12]$, while the shape of EMLP and MLP is $[48, N, N, N, 12]$).
-More implementation details can be found in Appendix \ref{sec:three body details}.
+We embed the group $\mathrm{O}(2)$ and its subgroup $\mathrm{SO}(2)$ equivariance into EKAN and EMLP.
+Both EKAN and KAN have the depth of $L=2$, the spline order of $k=3$, and grid intervals of $G=3$, while both EMLP and MLP have the depth of $L=4$.
+The number of parameters is controlled by adjusting the middle layer width $N$ for comparison (the shape of EKAN and KAN is $[48, N, 12]$, while the shape of EMLP and MLP is $[48, N, N, N, 12]$).
+More implementation details can be found in \cref{sec:three body details}.

-The mean $\pm$ std of the test MSE over three runs with different random seeds are reported in Table~\ref{tab:three body}.
-Our \model-$\mathrm{SO}(2)$ and \model-$\mathrm{O}(2)$ consistently outperform baseline models with the same number of parameters, often by orders of magnitude.
-Notably, our \model~with $10^{4.5}$ parameters achieves comparable or even lower test MSE than baseline models with $10^{5.5}$ parameters, saving $90\%$ of the parameter overhead.
+The mean $\pm$ std of the test MSE over three runs with different random seeds are reported in \cref{tab:three body}.
+Our EKAN-$\mathrm{SO}(2)$ and EKAN-$\mathrm{O}(2)$ consistently outperform baseline models with the same number of parameters, often by orders of magnitude.
+Notably, our EKAN with $10^{4.5}$ parameters achieves comparable or even lower test MSE than baseline models with $10^{5.5}$ parameters, saving $90\%$ of the parameter overhead.